Here Technologies: Nokia Maps

 Nokia Maps began in 2001 as Smart2Go, a generic 3D-map interface for access to tourist information on mobile terminals.
 It was developed by an EU consortium named TellMaris.
-Nokia gained the rights to the software when it acquired Berlin-based route planning software company Gate 5 in August 2006, which has become the cornerstone for the company's mapping business.
-It then made the Smart2Go application free to download.
+Nokia gained the rights to the software when it acquired Berlin-based route planning software company Gate 5 in August 2006, which then become the cornerstone for the company's mapping business.
+It then made the Smart2Go application free to download and it was rebranded to Nokia Maps.
+Later it expanded the suite with additional location services.
+The service was rebranded as HERE in 2012, bringing together mapping, location businesses, satellite navigation and other services under one brand.